Selling a Education & EdTech Business in London

 The Education & EdTech M&A market in London

 London is the M&A capital of Europe — home to the highest concentration of PE funds, investment banks, and strategic acquirers on the continent.
 The city's depth of institutional capital, international buyer access, and deal-making infrastructure create a buyer universe of unmatched breadth.
 Transactions in London benefit from the most competitive processes in Europe, with both domestic and cross-border buyers consistently active.
-BADR, FCA regulatory considerations, and TUPE are the recurring transaction-specific factors for sellers in this market.
+BADR timing, FCA regulatory considerations, NSIA screening where relevant, TUPE, and sterling-denominated deal mechanics are recurring transaction-specific factors for sellers in this market.

 The London market rewards preparation that is specific.
 A seller should be ready to explain why the company is defensible in Education & EdTech, where the next stage of growth comes from, and how the business compares with alternatives elsewhere in United Kingdom.